saksham2001/saksham2001.github.io/_projects/13_project.md

   </div>
 </div>

-> ##### NOTE
->
-> The codebase for this project is not publically available because it this was part of a course at CMU.
-It can be made available upon request.
-{: .block-warning }

 As the final project for *Autonomous Robotics I* at CMU, we designed and built a fully autonomous 4-wheel drive mobile robot capable of detecting, localizing, and tracking everyday objects in real time using onboard perception and control.

 ### System Overview